Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Pure combinatory logic and the weak lambda calculus

+A second case is when $C$ is a regular type.
+But then one uses Starling similar to how one used Warbler above.

+For (\ref{prop:verydiff:2}), the only place in the proof of (\ref{prop:verydiff:1}) where a weak equality $\equals{w}{\param}$ rather than a syntactic identity $\equiv$ occurred, outside of an induction hypothesis, was in (\ref{eqn:verydifferent}), namely the case of where $\typd{N}{D}$ is a constant $\typd{c}{C}$ of state type $C$.
+Hence in a signature with no constants of state type, we will have syntactic identity $\equiv$ throughout. \end{proof}

 The following proposition is the combinatory logic analogue of distanced $\beta$-equality from Definition~\ref{defn:betareduction} (cf. \cite[Theorem 2.21 p.
 27]{Hindley2008-vw}).
 It one of the key components of the proof of the correspondence between $\cltup$ and $\mltup$ established in Theorem~\ref{thm:frommltuptoclt}.
-As with all such traditional correspondences, we get it at the level of equality rather than at the level of reduction (cf. \cite[p.
-99]{Hindley2008-vw}, \cite{Seldin2009-kc}).